• iN-Net officially launched in January 2025. Watch the webinar on our YouTube channel.

 Join our newsletter to stay up to date on project outputs!

-• iN-Net will have three working groups focused on major gaps in the nitrogen research space :
+• iN-Net has three working groups focused on major gaps in the nitrogen research space :

 1. Governance